 - It comes in a variety of sizes, from 50 gallons all the way up to 300.

 - Deep and wide, giving your turtles a lot of space to swim.

-Rubbermaid stock tanks are a good option if you are looking more for function over form.
+Rubbermaid stock tanks (or otherwise like these) are a good option if you are looking more for function over form.
 If aesthetics aren’t particularly important to you, and you simply want something comfortable for the turtles, and easy for you to keep clean.

 They come in a variety of sizes: 50, 70, 100, 150 and 300 gallons (although I would probably not opt for the 50 gallon simply because it is not deep enough, at around 12 inches).

 The build quality is very good.
 These are thick, tough rubbermaid tubs which are built to last.
 They are built for human bathing and commercial use, so they will not break easily.